mrkazawa/grid_world/sarsa/README.md

 The difference between SARSA and
 [Monte Carlo](https://github.com/mrkazawa/grid_world/tree/master/monte_carlo)
 method is the time when the update is conducted.
-SARSA updates the table after each step when the agent move from one state to another state.
+SARSA updates the table after each step when the agent moves from one state to another state.
 Meanwhile, Monte Carlo updates only when an episode finished.

-First the agent has to get the `current state (S)` and the `action (A)` from the current state.
+First, the agent has to get the `current state (S)` and the `action (A)` from the current state.
-Then, it does the action and get the `reward (R)` and the `next state (S')`.
+Then, it does the action and gets the `reward (R)` and the `next state (S')`.
 Lastly, it needs to determine the `action (A')` for the next state.

-By using all of those information, the agent can update the q_table.
+By using all of that information, the agent can update the q_table.
 After the value is updated, the `next state (S')` and the `next action (A')` will be the `current state (S)` and `current action (A)`.
-Then, the program continue following the same logic.
+Then, the program continues following the same logic.

 The policy in `q_table` will be updated following the SARSA equation as follows: